ICA Board Committee: Community of Practice for Bioeconomy Education in Europe (ICA-CoP Bio-Edu)

+ICA Board Committee: Community of Practice for Bioeconomy Education in Europe (ICA-CoP Bio-Edu)

 Share experiences and good practices among educational actors to enhance the quality, offer and diversity of education for the sustainable circular Bioeconomy in Europe, recognising the different educational sectors and regional perspectives

-- develop educational projects to enhance education and training for the sustainable circular bioeconomy in Europe through the development of new educational materials, strategies and innovative training concepts
+Develop educational projects to enhance education and training for the sustainable circular bioeconomy in Europe through the development of new educational materials, strategies and innovative educational and training concepts

 Communication and sharing information within the CoP Bio-Edu and with other stakeholders

 Dedicated trans- and interdisciplinary events, cross-sectoral, on Bioeconomy education will be organized to facilitate networking and training among faculty and teachers.
 Besides its substantial contribution to the specific domain of Bioeconomy, the established network shall contribute to the New Skills Agenda for Europe and improving the job market in Europe.
 Towards this goal we will establish a digital platform, where educational resources and materials can be stored and exchanged.

 The CoP Bio-Edu will also provide a means for academia of interacting with industry partners and policy makers to identify skills demands early and to enhance the quality of Bioeconomy education.
 The educational perspective will be aligned with European priorities for growth, offering a good potential for improvement in all levels (technological, economic social and regulatory).